aragon/aragon-example-application/README.md

 Gas price: GAS_PRICE
 ```

-Now you need to install the module to your DAO.
+Now you need to install the application in your DAO.
 You can deploy your own DAO by running the migrations of `aragon-core`.

 **Steps to install**

 - Deploy an `AppProxy` with the correct kernel address and application ID
-- Call `setAppCode` with the application ID and the address of the deployed contract of this module
+- Call `setAppCode` with the application ID and the address of the deployed contract of this application
 - Call `createPermission` for the entity you want to be able to increment and/or decrement the counter

 ## Walkthrough

 First we import `node-aragon`.
-Note that we only import the client-specific files to reduce the bundle size of the module.
+Note that we only import the client-specific files to reduce the bundle size of the application.

 ```js
 const Aragon = require('@aragon/node-aragon/client').default